The Ugly Truth About How Dry Shampoo Works and Why Natural Shampoo is Better

-We’re uncovering why conventional dry shampoo is bad for your hair.
+We’re uncovering why conventional dry shampoo is bad for your hair and the best way to increase hair volume and fullnessPosted on May 12, 2023 Written by: 100% PURE®

-1. Does Dry Shampoo Actually Clean Your Hair?
+1. Does Conventional Dry Shampoo Actually Clean Your Hair?

 2. Is Aerosol Dry Shampoo Better Than Powder Dry Shampoo?